Updated

 5.2.
 Boating under the influence (BUI) – HN 655

-Harbors & Navigation Code 655 HN makes boating under the influence (“BUI”) a crime.
+Harbors & Navigation Code 655 HNC makes boating under the influence (“BUI”) a crime.

-The statute makes it a crime for a person to do any of the following:
+The statute makes it a crime for you to operate:

-- operate any boat while under the influence of alcohol or drugs,
+- any boat while under the influence of alcohol or drugs/controlled substances,

-- operate a boat with a BAC of 0.08 percent or higher,
+- a boat with a BAC of 0.08 percent or higher,

-- operate a commercial vessel with a BAC of 0.04 percent or higher, or
+- commercial vessels with a BAC of 0.04 percent or higher, or

-- operate a boat while under the influence, and while doing so, commit a negligent act that causes bodily injury to another person.
+- a boat while under the influence, and while doing so, committing a negligent act that causes bodily injury to another person.

 5.3.
 Public intoxication – PC 647f

-Penal Code 647 f PC is the California statute that makes it a crime for a person:
+Penal Code 647 f PC is the California statute that makes it a crime for you:

 - to be drunk,